 Is Primary.
 Whether the site is primary.

 Dev Mode.
-Whether the site is in dev mode, which can be changed by clicking on the site description.
+Whether the site is in dev mode, which can be changed by selecting your profile icon from the top left of the GrowthZone dashboard, USER SETTINGS, and selecting IN DEVELOPMENT from the drop down.
+You can then select the DESCRIPTION link to check DEV MODE option.
 Please note that when the site is in ‘Dev Mode’, the template page is not cached, so any time changes to your site’s template take place, the module pages will be loaded immediately.
 Also, note that this mode results in longer loading times of the modules and should ONLY be used by designers when designing the public modules, and turned off when the public modules are available to the public.

 Pages.
 How many “pages” are setup for the site.
 Clicking on this number will bring up a dialogue box showing you which GrowthZone pages/modules are active and their additional settings